eigen-space/codestyle/doc/architecture/frontend/README.md

 ...
 ```

-#### 1.2.2 View
+#### 1.2.2.
+View

 Main question:\
 What does component show?

 Responsible for:
 1. Stateless component
-2. Contains only makeup with handlers and interpolate data
+2. Only makeup with handler interfaces and data interpolation

 Filename:\
 `<component>.view.tsx`